hansvana/RFIDscanner/README.md

 This script expects to receive a number string (hex codes 48 to 57) followed by a newline (hex 10).
 Upon receiving the newline, it will simulate a keypress of each number followed by a tab.
 Every RFID tag found is stored in memory, to avoid duplicates.

+- Change the COM Port at the beginning of `rfidscanner.py`
 - Run the script in the background
 - Open Excel and select the first cell
 - Scan the RFID tags